KangJiaju/KangJiaju.github.io/index.md

 ---

 ## News and Updates
+- **Aug.
+2024：**Research Assistant with the Institute of Artificial Intelligence and Networks, Beijing Normal University, under the guidance of Professors Jia Weijia and Tang Zhiqing.
+- **May.
+2024：**One paper accepted to IJCAI workshop 2024, see you in Jeju!
 - **March.
 2024：**One paper accepted to IJCNN 2024, see you in Yokohama!
 - **Sept.
 2023：**A project on the use of **large language models** for **drone swarm control** is being considered.
 This will become one of the topics of undergraduate graduation design.
 - **Jun.
 2023：**One paper accepted to CONF-MSS 2023, see you in Oxford!